SidonTheTroll/cave-of-ordeals/IP/10-introduction-to-internet-and-web.md

 ### 20. What are cookies?
 What is their utility?
 **Cookies** are small text files stored on a user's device by a web browser while browsing a website.
 They contain data about the user's interactions with the site, such as preferences, login information, and session identifiers.

-### Utility of Cookies:
+- Utility of Cookies:

-1. **Personalization**: Cookies enable websites to remember user preferences and settings, providing a customized experience.
+    1. **Personalization**: Cookies remember user preferences for a customized experience.
-2. **Session Management**: They help maintain user sessions, allowing users to stay logged in and keep track of items in shopping carts.
+    2. **Session Management**: They keep users logged in and track shopping cart items.
-3. **Tracking and Analytics**: Cookies are used to gather data on user behavior, helping website owners analyze traffic and improve their services.
+    3. **Tracking and Analytics**: Cookies collect data on user behavior for analysis.
-4. **Targeted Advertising**: They allow advertisers to deliver personalized ads based on user behavior and preferences.
+    4. **Targeted Advertising**: They enable personalized ads based on user activity.

 ### 21. What is VoIP?
 How is it useful?
 **VoIP** (Voice over Internet Protocol) is a technology that enables voice communication and multimedia sessions over the internet instead of traditional telephone lines.
 It converts audio signals into digital data packets and transmits them over IP networks.